dmentipl/dotfiles/macOS/README.md

 ./macOS_defaults.sh
 ```

-Read the script to see what it does, and modify as required.
+Read the script to see what it does, and change parts as required.

 Fonts
 -----